Back to resources

 Phase 3: Execution path

-Choose fee sale, phased takedown, or joint venture with a land developer Upstate SC partner who handles entitlement and horizontal work.
+Choose fee sale, phased takedown, or joint venture with a land developer in the Upstate who handles entitlement and horizontal work.
 Align timelines with tax planning and family goals before signing term sheets.

 1. 1